-Retention of transfer student who are full-time, degree-seeking with a sophomore status after one year at Nicholls State University was 79.8%, up from the previous year's rate of 70.1%.
+Retention of transfer student who are full-time, degree-seeking with a sophomore status after one year at Nicholls State University was 70.5%.
 The increase in advising services and orientation programs will help to ensure that the transfer students continue to have the resources necessary to succeed when they enter Nicholls.
-An examination of Nicholls' graduates shows students transferring to

-Nicholls are a substantial part of our degrees awarded.
-For the past year, more than 25% of the graduates began at Nicholls as transfer students.
+An examination of Nicholls' graduates shows students transferring to Nicholls are a substantial part of our degrees awarded.
 Nicholls State has implemented changes to ease the process for transfer students, giving them a one-stop center to answer their questions, address their concerns, and help to keep them on track.
 Nicholls is committed to a student-centered approach to the process.